Author: Gregory Tudor, MD, University of Illinois College of Medicine at Peoria

-The next question to ask is: are any immediate interventions required as a result of the findings during the initial impression and primary survey, such as IV fluids for significant hypotension, oxygenation and/or ventilation for hypoxia or respiratory compromise, hemostasis for hemorrhage, chest compressions if pulseless, glucose or naltrexone for altered mental status, etc. If so, those actions must be completed first, before moving on to other steps.
+The next question to ask is: are any immediate interventions required as a result of the findings during the initial impression and primary survey, such as IV fluids for significant hypotension, oxygenation for hypoxia, hemostasis for hemorrhage, glucose or naloxone for altered mental status, etc. If so, those actions must be completed first, before moving on to other steps.
 This is also a time to consider providing your patient with pain and/or fever control as indicated.
 Be sure to verify allergies first!

 Based upon the initial impression, an important question should be answered: Is this patient “sick” (unstable, in imminent medical danger) or “not sick”?
-While this is a skill that is developed with experience, clues include severe alteration of vital signs, general appearance (e.g. diaphoretic, pale, altered, etc.), or any abnormalities identified on the primary survey that would necessitate immediate action.
+While discerning between the two is a skill that is developed with experience, clues include severe alteration of vital signs, general appearance (e.g. diaphoretic, pale, altered, etc.), or any abnormalities identified on the primary survey that would necessitate immediate action.
 It is important to recognize that patients may have a lethal diagnosis and not appear “sick” on presentation.

 Once the competent emergency physician deems a patient “sick”, the following events should always occur, regardless of the cause: intravenous or other vascular access should be established and a cardiac monitor should be applied to the patient.
 Oxygen should be supplemented as needed.
 To remember these actions, think “IV-O2-Monitor”.
 Vital signs are vital and should be obtained as soon as possible.
-Recognize that for a “sick” patient, the steps delineated above (ABCs, IV-O2-Monitor, AMPLE history, and vital signs) are steps that should be done in parallel, not in series.
+Recognize that for a “sick” patient, the steps delineated above (ABCDEs, IV-O2-Monitor, and AMPLE history) are steps that should be done in parallel, not in series.
 Most other interactions in medicine are performed in series (e.g. Chief Complaint, HPI, Medical History, Family History, Meds, Allergies, Physical Exam).
 In the “sick” patient, history, diagnostics, physical exam, and treatment are being done nearly simultaneously.